obhq/obliteration/README.md

 - [CMake](https://marketplace.visualstudio.com/items?itemName=twxs.cmake)
 - [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools)

-Remove `build` directory from the previous step and open this folder with VS Code.
+Remove `build` directory from the installation from source step and open this folder with VS Code.
 Everything should work out of the box (e.g. code completion).

 ### Get a homebrew application for testing